SOPS Setup Navigation

 Microsoft 365 / Exchange Online

 Use this path if your calendars are hosted in Microsoft 365.
-This integration requires SOPS to be reachable through a valid public domain and HTTPS before you start calendar authorization.
+This integration requires SOPS to be reachable through a valid public domain and HTTPS before you start calendar authorization, but this can be configured after the Hub and Display chain has been tested.
 Continue with Using Microsoft 365.

 Exchange Server (On-Premises)